William C. Cramer: Death and legacy

 Cramer died at the age of eighty-one in South Pasadena, Florida, from complications of a heart attack.
 He was survived by his second wife of eleven years, the former Sarah Ellen (née Bromelow) Hilber.
-He and his first wife Alice had three sons together before their divorce: William C. Cramer, Jr., who became an attorney and car dealer in Panama City; Mark C. Cramer, an attorney in Charlotte, North Carolina; and Allyn Walters Cramer, a car dealer in Dothan, Alabama (his mother's hometown); two stepsons, Richard D. Hilber of St. Petersburg and Jason E. Hilber of Odessa, Florida; and eight grandchildren.
 Cramer is interred at Woodlawn Memory Gardens in St. Petersburg.

 The William C. Cramer Post Office in St. Petersburg is named in his honor.

 Historian Billy Hathorn says that the Cramer-Kirk schism so damaged the growth of the Republican Party in the state that it took years to recover.
 He believes that the party lost an opportunity in the 1970 campaign, when it lost the governorship and a US Senate seat.
 But that year Democratic candidates swept the entire South, and it took years for the shift among conservative whites to the Republican Party to take place.
 After the 1970 schism, the Florida GOP were confronted by the continued success for years of noncontroversial Democrats considered to be "moderates."
 But since the late 20th century, more voters in Florida have shifted to register and vote Republican, supporting their candidates for statewide leadership.

+In November 2005, The Florida Legislature dedicated the section of I-275 in Pinellas County as the "St. Petersburg Parkway/William C. Cramer Memorial Highway".
+William Cato Cramer was a native of St. Petersburg who served as a member of the Florida Legislature from 1955 through 1971.
+He helped to procure the building of I-275 through Pinellas County.